 This super light and large kitchen with glossy base and wall units is well equipped with a two oven Aga, fridge, three drawer freezer, dishwasher, free standing microwave, washer/dryer and coffee machine (capsules provided to start you off).
 A dining table with four chairs sits under the large arched window overlooking the courtyard and Airplay allows you to stream your own music from an Apple device.

-The large L shaped sofa invites you to sit back and watch the wide flat screen TV on cooler days or open the wide door to patio garden.
+The large L shaped sofa invites you to sit back and watch the wide flat-screen TV on cooler days or open the wide door to the private patio garden.
 The room also has occasional tables, and a large arched window overlooking the main courtyard.

-Designed for relaxation and decadence – this luxurious large bedroom has a king size bed with bedside tables and a free standing claw foot bath with wash stand and towel ladder conveniently placed next to it.
-There’s also a large ottoman, chest of drawers, hanging space and window in the eaves.
+Designed for relaxation and decadence - this luxurious large bedroom has a king-size bed with bedside tables and a free-standing claw-foot bath with a washstand and towel ladder conveniently placed next to it.
+There’s also a large ottoman, chest of drawers, hanging space, and window in the eaves.

 Set in the eaves with original pillars in the centre of the room giving character, this cleverly designed room has an elegant single day bed with pull out if you need twin occupancy.
 There’s a window, chest of drawers and blanket box next to the bed.

-You’re welcome to use the owners’ gym next door to Betsey Trotwood where you’ll find free weights, a cross trainer and vibration plate.
-There’s also a bike shed where you can store your own safely or borrow those stored there (at your own risk).
+You’re welcome to use the owners’ gym next door to Betsey Trotwood where you’ll find free weights, a cross trainer and a vibration plate.
+There’s also a bike shed where you can store your own safety or borrow those stored there (at your own risk).

 Betsey Trotwood was part of the Rookery’s stable block and, along with a gym and office, is attached to the original coach house.
-The cottage is opposite the owners’ house (The Rookery) however they will respect your privacy and you will be able to enjoy privacy in the secluded courtyard garden with table, chairs and BBQ at the back and have an allocated parking space on the drive.
-Lound Lakes, shown on the web page photos, is a beautiful nature reserve close by which is worth a visit at any time of the year, where you can spot kingfisher, osprey and bittern (when they’re visiting!) or enjoy the woodland and lake trail with or without your dog.
+The cottage is opposite the owners’ house (The Rookery) however they will respect your privacy and you will be able to enjoy privacy in the secluded courtyard garden with table, chairs, and BBQ at the back and have an allocated parking space on the drive.

 All prices include 100% cotton bed linen, towels, heating and electricity, plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.